UnknownEquineCoder/Obsidian/Default/Games/Starter Decks/Grey Summons.md

 #### Legacy Armor
 ##### Grey Spell
 ##### *Equip: equipped summon has +1 power and +2 health.
-##### When the summon this card is equipped to is destroyed: equip this card to a summon you control.*
+##### When the summon this card is equipped to is destroyed: equip this card to an adjancent summon you control.*

 ### Rank 3